HeyGen x Clay | Personalised AI Video Outreach at Scale

 From list to delivered video

-Clay handle the data intelligence.
-HeyGen handle the video production.
-You configure the workflow once and it runs for every prospect.
+Clay manages the data intelligence.
+HeyGen manages the video production.
+You configure the workflow once and it runs automatically for every prospect.

 Import leads or build from scratch using ICP filters across 150+ sources.